 Valerian is a powerful sleep aid and natural sedative.
 It’s often referred to as ‘nature’s Valium.

 The herb can induce feelings of relaxation and calmness.
 So, while it’s not something you should consume in the morning, a cup of valerian tea in the evening could help you to drift off quicker and stay asleep for longer.
-As a result, you could see a marked reduction in fatigue during the day.
+It certainly seems to work for me, and as a result, I feel my problem of dealing with fatigue is significantly reduced.

 Valerian isn’t just a remedy for insomnia.
 It’s also shown promise in reducing the frequency and severity of menopausal hot flashes and night sweats.